What Is a Tattoo Ink Allergy?

 If the body has an allergic reaction to a tattoo, it’s often caused by a particular color of tattoo ink.
 You might see irritation occurring in specific areas of the tattoo where that color of ink lives.

-1. Red Tattoo Ink Allergy
+Red Tattoo Ink Allergy

-It is especially important to keep tattoo reactions in mind when getting a tattoo with red ink.
+It is especially important to keep allergic reactions in mind when getting a tattoo with red ink.
 Irritation caused by red ink is the most common type of tattoo allergy.
 Many red tattoo inks have iodine in them, which causes sensitivity in many individuals.

-2. Yellow Tattoo Ink Allergy
+Yellow Tattoo Ink Allergy

 Yellow ink is another common culprit.
 A yellow tattoo can also have increased sensitivity to sunlight, so make sure you keep it protected from UV rays.
 The sensitivity may decrease over time.

-3. Black Tattoo Ink Allergy
+Black Tattoo Ink Allergy

 The carbon-based pigments commonly found in black tattoo ink can also cause an allergic reaction in some people.
 These pigment particles may be more prone to breaking down over time than other colors, potentially causing issues.

-4. Blue Tattoo Ink Allergy
+Blue Tattoo Ink Allergy

 Other Color Ink Allergies